Research with Human Participants

 To obtain IRB approval/exemption for a new study, create a new protocol in RASS-IRB.
 We recommend you use our informed consent form templates, as well as guidance and templates for specific biomedical procedures (e.g., venipuncture, MRI).

-For changes to your protocol, request an amendment in RASS-IRB.
+For changes to your protocol, you must request an amendment in RASS-IRB.
 For full board protocols, you must also submit a request for continuing approval (renewal) each year, regardless of whether or not any of your study procedures or personnel have changed.

 You can check on the status of your protocol in RASS-IRB.
 How-to documentation for RASS-IRB is available on the RASS Guide Site.